Trustpilot

 Zimbabwe

 This exciting 2 week course allows pre-vet students or anyone with an interest in vet-care, sanctuary care, or just plain animal lovers to explore a mix of conservation and veterinary care in Zimbabwe.
-We will take you on an exciting journey from the capital through to Bulawayo and along the way you will get hands on experience from vaccinating cattle to caring for orphaned animals within private game reserves and animal sanctuaries throughout the country.
+We will take you on an exciting 14 day journey discovering different locations within Zimbabwe and along the way you will get hands on experience from vaccinating cattle to caring for orphaned animals within private game reserves and animal sanctuaries throughout the country.

 PROJECT HIGHLIGHTS